-Making sound for games feel immersive and realistic
+Immersive sound propagation for games and mixed reality

 Sound is weakened when it diffracts around obstructions.

 Sound heard “through the wall” (red) from source direction is incorrect.
-Doors funnel sounds, which is more realistic.
+Doors redirect sounds, which is more believable.

 Occlusion is total reduction in loudness from geometry, involving complex propagation and diffraction (diffracted paths in green).